ExodusMovement/binauth/README.md

 const { publicKey, privateKey } = await sodium.genSignKeyPair(entropy)
 ```

-3. The client sends its public key, to the server.
+3. The client sends its public key to the server.

 4. The server issues a challenge on the client's public key.
 A challenge is a byte array, composed of a version byte specifying that it is a challenge, the client's public key, and a timestamp.
 The challenge is then signed by the server's private key, so that the server can later verify the challenge is authentic, thereby allowing for statelessness.
 All this is encapsulated within `binauth.getChallenge`, which returns the signed challenge.